Tox-Archive/Tox-blog/source/_posts/new-api-gsoc-2015.md

 tags:
 ---

-As you may have noticed, your Tox client received an update
+As you may have noticed, your Tox client received an update.

 <!-- more -->